 “Bruce calls it “The David Foster Wallace moment.”
 It offers a passionate singer with a string quartet backing him.
 “The narrative comes from Wallace’s “The Pale King“, a novel about boredom, about IRS tax examiners as unlikely yet convincing American heroes.”
 [FB]

 The line “Will the drugs help?” was originally written as “Will the meds help?”.
-The song “Meds” was written later, so Bruce re-recorded rather than repeat himself.
+The word “Meds” features heavily in another of the Absolute Zero songs, so Bruce re-recorded rather than repeat himself.

 “A commentary which comes from the David Foster Wallace unfinished novel “The Pale King” – a book about boredom, and IRS regional examiners and their lives.”
 [AD]